 This museum is located in a traditional house typical of the city’s Old Quarter.
 It is home to a permanent exhibition of nativity scenes in homage to the great nativity scene tradition of Spain and various other countries around the world and its collection includes several international pieces.
 Free admission.

-The popular tobacco factory was established at the beginning of the 19th century and is an outstanding example of the area´s architectural urban heritage.
+The popular tobacco factory was established at the beginning of the nineteenth century and is an outstanding example of the area´s architectural urban heritage.
 When tobacco production was transferred to the surrounding suburbs, the old factory was taken over by the town council.
+Free admission.